 Forensic Psychiatry Fellowship Training Program

-The forensic psychiatry residency training program provides extensive exposure to a variety of criminal and civil forensic psychiatry experiences.
-This 12-month training program is accredited by the ACGME.
-The primary educational training site is the University of California, Davis Medical Center in California’s state capital, Sacramento.
+The forensic psychiatry fellowship training program provides extensive exposure to a variety of criminal and civil forensic psychiatry experiences.
+This 12-month fellowship is accredited by the ACGME.
+The primary educational training site is the UC Davis Medical Center in California’s state capital, Sacramento.

 The forensic psychiatry division’s mission is to provide the highest level of training in forensic psychiatry.
-The program is designed to facilitate the forensic resident’s successful completion of the American Board of Psychiatry and Neurology’s board examination for the Added Qualifications in Forensic Psychiatry.
-Graduating residents will be skilled in working in a variety of forensic settings and in interfacing with attorneys and courts.
-The resident is also assisted with the development of a forensic research project or paper.
+The program is designed to facilitate the forensic fellow’s successful completion of the American Board of Psychiatry and Neurology’s board examination for the Added Qualifications in Forensic Psychiatry.
+Graduating fellows will be skilled in working in a variety of forensic settings and in interfacing with attorneys and courts.
+The fellow is also assisted with the development of a forensic research project or paper.

 Charles L. Scott, M.D.

 Chief, Division of Psychiatry and the Law

 Director, Forensic Psychiatry Residency Training Program